Leon Bailey: Under-23

-Jamaica
+Senior

 In March 2017 it was reported that Bailey would refuse Jamaica call ups until the standards of Jamaican football improved.
 In September 2017, Bailey told German football magazine Kicker: "They always want me to play for Jamaica, but I've had personal problems with the association since I was eleven or twelve years old".
 In January 2018, Winfried Schäfer, the former Jamaica national team coach told a German newspaper Bild "I really wanted to make him a national player.
 I have invited him several times – among others to the Gold Cup in America and to international matches.
 I also called at Genk.
 But his step-father blocked everything."
 Bailey was thought to have accepted a call-up in October 2018, but reneged after demanding that his brother Kyle Butler, who at the time played for the reserves of FC Juniors OÖ in the Austrian 2.
 Liga, be called up too.

 In May 2019, Bailey was named to the Jamaican provisional squad for the 2019 CONCACAF Gold Cup, with Bailey officially announcing that he would accept the call-up and represent the Reggae Boyz.
-He would earn his first Jamaica international cap on 17 June 2019 against Honduras.
+The 21-year-old would earn his first Jamaica international cap on 17 June 2019 against Honduras.
 Bailey scored his first goal for Jamaica on 6 September 2019 against Antigua and Barbuda, netting the fifth goal in a 6–0 victory in CONCACAF Nations League play.

 Bailey was thought to have been eligible to represent England as he has two grandparents who have British citizenship.
-However, he is not eligible to play for England as none of his grandparents were born in England.
+However, it was discovered he was not eligible to play for England as none of his grandparents were born in England.

+On 20 March 2024, Bailey announced via a podcast on YouTube that he will be taking a break from the Jamaican National Team.
+In his interview Bailey highlighted key issues he faces whenever he comes to represent the Reggae Boyz, such as the unprofessionalism of the Jamaica Football Federation towards the team and himself.

+On 12 June 2024, Bailey was listed in Jamaica's Copa America 2024 squad.
+His agent and step-father subsequently stated on social media that Bailey's position regarding his participation with Jamaica was unchanged and he would not be joining up with the squad for the tournament.
+In response, the Jamaica Football Federation announced that Bailey had been temporarily suspended from selection for the Jamaican national team.